vividnd/Debugging-idl/MRE_Arcium_SignPDA_Issue.md

 ## Impact
 This issue prevents all encrypted instruction execution in Arcium v0.3.0, blocking the core functionality of confidential smart contracts.

-## Request
+## Request for Nico
-Please provide guidance on:
+Hi Nico, please provide guidance on:
 1. What could be causing the "unauthorized signer" error despite correct v0.3.0 implementation?
 2. Are there any additional steps or configurations required for Sign PDA Accounts?
 3. Is this a known issue with v0.3.0 that has a workaround?